Fix My Depression Now! An Article By Dr. Raul J. Rodriguez

 Distress tolerance skills allow members to accept and tolerate distress without resorting to negative or destructive behaviors.
 DBT has proven clinical effectiveness and has helped thousands.
 These tools are efficiently taught and practiced in DBT skills groups.
 DBT skills group participation requires ongoing individual therapy, which another fundamental part of treatment.
 Individual therapy reinforces the learned skills and addresses the underlying issues.

 The combination of individual psychotherapy, DBT skills training, medications, and the holistic modalities of depression treatment help individuals achieve stronger clinical responses than just medications or basic therapy alone.
-These forms of treatment are best delivered in a cohesive manner in a structured program.
-A depressed life is at best a sad existence and at worst intolerable.
-Effective treatment for depression is available and the veil of sadness can be lifted.
+These forms of treatment are best helpful in a cohesive manner and within a program with structure.
+A depressing life is at best a sad existence and at worst intolerable.
+Effective treatment for depression is available and the veil of sadness can lift.
 The depressed person needs only to ask for help.

 Dr. Rodriguez founded the Delray Center in 2003 and built it on a foundation of core clinical, professional, and ethical principles that are adhered to still to this day.
 Dr. Rodriguez founded the Delray Center in 2003 and built it on a foundation of core clinical, professional, and ethical principles that are adhered to still to this day.